jsmit8/Modules-for-NMP-MAP672-Course/module-10/lesson-10.md

 ![Un-styled HTML content for a portfolio page](lesson-10-graphics/content-un-styled.gif)
 **Figure 05.** The un-styled HTML content for a portfolio page.

-This is a perfectly valid, functional webpage, and completely accessible.
+What we have is a perfectly valid, functional web page, and completely accessible.
 However, it could use some style improvements to make it more aesthetically attractive and usable.
 Let's turn to some CSS rules now to improve this.

 ### Styling our HTML content with CSS

 While it's tempting to say that these HTML elements are completely un-styled, this isn't quite correct.
 Notice how the `<h1>` content is larger that the `<h2>` content, and there's space between these?
 The actor links are colored blue and underlined.
 There's nothing in the HTML that's telling the browser to display them like this.

 The web browser is actually applying its own default styles to these elements.
-All browsers do this, which is somewhat problematic, because browsers are not consistent with their default styles.
+All browsers do this, which is somewhat problematic because browsers are not consistent with their default styles.
 For this reason, web pages end up looking very different across different browsers.
-It is therefore a good practice within web design to, before writing our own custom CSS style rules, to "reset" or "normalize" all the browser's default style rules.
+It is, therefore, a good practice within web design too, before writing our own custom CSS style rules, to "reset" or "normalize" all the browser's default style rules.
 We do this by loading an external, remotely-linked style sheet.
 We recommend using [normalize.css](http://necolas.github.io/normalize.css/) for this.

 We can copy the URL link to a CDN version of *normalize.css* and load it within the head of our document, before we start writing our our custome styles (i.e., before the `<style></style>` tags):